Mikael-Helin/Podman_DNS/README.md

 # r53 personal DNS manager

 The r53 personal DNS manager is a minimalistic manager to keep records of your DNS entires.
 Queries are done over HTTP(S) where strings are returned.
-Basically, r53 personal DNS manager is a key-value store for AAAA records and A records, not a DNS server.
+Basically, r53 personal DNS manager is a key-value store for your AAAA records and A records, not a DNS server.

 ## Instructions

-With r53 personal DNS manager, all your requests you do with the GET verb only.
+With r53 personal DNS manager, all your requests are done with the GET verb only.
 There is no support for other HTTP verbs.

-If something got wrong, an empty string "" is returned, there are not error codes for r53 personal DNS manager at the moment.
+If something goes wrong, an empty string "" is returned, there are no error codes for r53 personal DNS manager at the moment.

+There exists four commands

+    get
+    set
+    unset
+    reverse

+and all commands are used in the URL path.

+##

 ### GET